threax/HtmlRapier/README.md

 "node_modules\\htmlrapier\\test\\**\\*.ts",

 visit https://projecturl/test/htmlrapier/unittests.html to test.

+## Removing Tests
+To remove the tests you can fix your tsconfig by running import-tsconfig again and removing the lines from artifacts.json.

 # Using the Form Builder
 Versions of HtmlRapier before version 19 had a built in default form that used styles from bootstrap 3.
 Newer versions